onesteinbv/odoo-docker/README.md

  - `InstallOnly` - installs all modules in the MODULES and SERVER_WIDE_MODULES, then performs the operations in the maintenance script (`run.sh`), then quits the container.
 This is meant for a fresh database.
  - `RunOnly` - Does no updating, simply runs Odoo.
+This is the only way to run a deployment that has `LIST_DB` set to `"True"`.
  - `UpdateOnly` - updates all installed modules, then performs the operations in the maintenance script (`run.sh`) then quits the container.
 Can be used to update Odoo without downtime, provided no locks occur.